How To Soundproof A Therapist’s Office

 The door of a therapist's office is a weak point in the wall.
 Even if the wall is properly soundproofed, there will still be a good amount of sound transmission if you don’t treat the door.

 First, check that the door is a solid core door and not a hollow core door.
 If it's a hollow core door, rip it off immediately and send it far away!
 Hollow core doors don’t have the density to block sound.
-Fortunately, most commercial buildings will have solid core doors.
-Read our article on our door soundproofing principles and recommendations.
+Fortunately, most offices will already will have solid core doors which are a better starting point for door soundproofing.

 A major soundproofing problem area with doors is the gaps around the perimeter.
 Remember earlier when we said sound flows like water and will find any and every crevice to transfer through?
 A door can have up to one square foot of airspace around it, so we have to seal that gap!
 Our Sound Lock Door Seal Kit combines adjustable jamb seals with an automatic bottom seal that drops down when the door closes.
 The kit will add up to 20 STC points to the door, while allowing the door to operate completely normally!